telerik/maui-docs/controls/maskedentry/validation.md

 ---
-title: Validation
+title: Validation Message
-page_title: .NET MAUI MaskedEntry Documentation | Validation
+page_title: .NET MAUI MaskedEntry Documentation | Validation Message
-description: "Check the MaskedEntry Validation topic to learn more about the built-in validation error messages and how to define a custom error message"
+description: "Learn more about the built-in validation error messages and how to define a custom error message in the Telerik UI for .NET MAUI MaskedEntry."
 position: 7
 slug: maskedentry-validation
 ---

-# Validation
+# Validation Message

-Telerik MaskedEntry for .NET MAUI has a built-in validation message.
-If you entering an input that does not match the mask requrements an error message will be displayed.
+The Telerik MaskedEntry for .NET MAUI provides a built-in validation message.
+If the user is entering an input that does not match the mask requirements, the MaskedEntry will display an error message.

-## Default Validation Error Message
+## Default Error Message

-MaskedEntry has a deafult validation error message, based on the used Masked Type:
+The MaskedEntry supports a default validation error message that is based on the used Masked Type:

-* EmailMaskedEntry&mdash;`E-Mail is not valid`.
+* `EmailMaskedEntry`&mdash;Supports the `E-Mail is not valid` error message.

-* RegexMaskedEntry&mdash;`Input does not match the regex`.
+* `RegexMaskedEntry`&mdash;Supports the `Input does not match the regex` error message.

-## Custom Validation Error Message
+## Custom Error Message

-You can easily customize the default validation error message using the `ValidationErrorMessage`(`string`) property.
+To customize the default validation error message, use the `ValidationErrorMessage`(`string`) property.

-**RadEmailMaskedEntry ValidationErrorMessage**
+**Custom Validation Error Message for the RadEmailMaskedEntry**

 <snippet id='emailmaskedentry-validationerrormessage-xaml' />

-**RadRegexMaskedEntry ValidationErrorMessage**
+**Custom Validation Error Message for the RadRegexMaskedEntry**

 <snippet id='regexmaskedentry-validationerrormessage-xaml' />

->tip ValidationErrorMessage example can be found in the MaskedEntry/Features folder of the [SDK .NET MAUI Application]({%slug maui-demo-app%}).
+>tip For the **ValidationErrorMessage** example, refer to the **MaskedEntry/Features** folder of the [SDK .NET MAUI Application]({%slug maui-demo-app%}).

 ## See Also